 Before we turn to what’s new and where we’re heading, it’s worth pausing to look at the current R&D tax incentive.

-- If your business has an annual aggregated turnover of less than $20 million, an annual R&D spend of more than $20,000, then you’re eligible for a 43.5% refundable tax offset on every dollar you spend on R&D.
+- If your business has an annual aggregated turnover of less than $20 million and an annual R&D spend of more than $20,000 you’re eligible for a 43.5% refundable tax offset on every dollar you spend on R&D.

 - Larger businesses with turnovers of more than $20 million, or organisations controlled by one or more entities classified as exempt can access a 38.5% tax offset that’s non-refundable.

-- The current R&D tax incentive has a threshold of $100 million expenditure.
+- The current R&D tax incentive has an expenditure threshold of $100 million.

-- If your company has an annual turnover of less than $20 million the refund rate on your R&D expenditure will be equivalent to the rate of company tax you’re paying, plus 18.5 percentage point premium.
+- If your company has an annual turnover of less than $20 million the refund rate on your R&D expenditure will be equivalent to the company tax rate you’re paying, plus an 18.5 percentage point premium.